 Although I devise thoughtful lessons before the start of each semester, I revise my lesson plans based on students’ needs.
 Midway through the semester, I ask students if the course has met their expectations and whether they have suggestions for improvement.
 This feedback helps me to tailor the course for the benefit of the students.

 At Duke University, I have designed and taught three courses as an Instructor of Record: Writing 101 Sex, Power, and Conquest (Fall 2018 - evaluation), History 326 Colonial Latin America (Summer 2019 - evaluation), and History 190s Disease through the Ages (Summer 2020 - evaluation).
 I have also served as a teaching assistant for five semesters.
-In all of these courses, I liaised with the major professor.
+In all of these courses, I liaised with the major professor and teaching assistants.
 Together, we exchanged ideas regarding individual sections and discussed marking standards to streamline the grading process.
 I have improved my pedagogical expertise further by enrolling in teaching-oriented courses such as Focusing on Teaching and Pedagogy (Hist 703), Fundamentals of College Teaching (GS 750), and College Teaching, Diverse Learners & Contentious Issues (GS 767).

-This experience has allowed me to create and implement assignments that promote active learning.
+This experience has enabled me to create and implement assignments that promote active learning.
 As I continue to teach, I will look for new ways to encourage students to pursue sustained engagement with the historical narratives and ideas that structure the world in which they live.